DecentralizedDan/DecentralizedDan/README.md

 👋 Hi, I’m @DecentralizedDan.
-I'm [Interlock's](https://www.interlock.network/) product manager.
-This is my first PM role, so my approach is deeply informed by my six years of experience as a frontend and full stack engineer in the cybersecurity space.
-I'd like to think this makes me better at writing tickets and communicating with the awesome developers at Interlock.
+I'm a software engineer and product manager.
+My approach as a PM is informed by my six years of experience as a frontend and full stack engineer in the cybersecurity space.
+I'd like to think this makes me better at communicating with developers, prioritizing features and, yes, writing tickets.
 In other words...

 ![image](https://user-images.githubusercontent.com/100495150/189968416-405e1fe2-4377-4f82-a980-2db582a985bf.png)